 Personal Training/Coaching/Writing: Why You’re Not That Special

 Sorry for the slight gap in between posts from last week to today.
-While I’d like to sit here and say something honorary like the reason why I didn’t post anything was because I decided to prep my food for the week, or I don’t know, I spent my Friday morning reading scripture to orphans, what I really ended up doing was making the mistake of watching my very first episode of The Walking Dead.
+While I’d like to sit here and say something honorary like I decided to prep my food for the week, or I don’t know, I spent my Friday morning reading scripture to orphans, what I really ended up doing was making the mistake of watching my very first episode of The Walking Dead.

 What started as “oh, I’ll just check out one episode, and then get some work done,” turned into a Walking Dead marathon where I had season one completed by Saturday afternoon, and I’m already 3/4 of the way through season two as I type this.

 How did I not start watching this show sooner??????
 I mean, what’s not to like about it?
 It’s zombies for crying out loud!
 Zombies walking.
 Zombies running.
 Zombies attacking.
 Zombies getting shot.
 Zombies getting a pitchfork thrown through their eyeball.

 I can’t tell you how many times I’d be sitting there watching, and out of no where I’d yell “ohhhhhhhhhh snap.
 Lisa?
 LISA???????
 You HAVE to see this!!!!